Lumber River

 The Lumber River, sometimes referred to as the Lumbee River, is a 133 mi river in south-central North Carolina in the flat Coastal Plain.
-European settlers first called the river Drowning Creek, which is the name of its headwater.
+Due to its number of whirlpools European settlers called the river Drowning Creek, which is still used as the name of its headwater.
 The waterway known as the Lumber River extends downstream from the Scotland County-Hoke County border to the North Carolina-South Carolina border.
 Soon after crossing into South Carolina, the Lumber River flows into the Little Pee Dee River, which flows into the Pee Dee River, or Great Pee Dee River.
 Finally, the combined waters flow into Winyah Bay and the Atlantic Ocean.

 In 1989, the river was designated as a "Natural and Scenic River" by the North Carolina General Assembly.
 In addition, it is the only blackwater river in North Carolina to be designated as a National Wild and Scenic River by the Department of the Interior.
 In 2010, the Lumber River was voted one of North Carolina’s Ten Natural Wonders, the result of an on-line contest held by Land for Tomorrow, a coalition dedicated to supporting the preservation of North Carolina’s land and water resources.